 Longer Service Life

-The more regularly a lift is serviced, the longer it will last and the more productive it will be.
-It will lead to a better economic life for the forklift and a better return on investment (ROI).
+The more regularly a lift is serviced, the longer it will last and the more productive it becomes.
+This leads to a longer economic life for the forklift and a better return on investment (ROI).

 Better Productivity